mainlp/mainlp.github.io/_pages/thesis.md

   to identify such instability situations and especially explore the reasons behind them.
 References: [Mizrahi et al.](https://aclanthology.org/2024.tacl-1.52/), [Shu et al.](https://aclanthology.org/2024.naacl-long.295/), [Zhao et al.](https://aclanthology.org/2024.findings-emnlp.412/)
   **Level: BSc or MSc**.
-- _Analyzing Conditional Acceptability in Large Language Models_.
-This project explores how large language models assess the truth and acceptability of conditional statements (If A, then B).
+- :hourglass_flowing_sand: _Analyzing Conditional Acceptability in Large Language Models_.
+This project
+  explores how large language models assess the truth and acceptability of conditional statements (If A, then B).
 In cognitive psychology, there is an ongoing debate regarding the criteria humans use to judge the acceptability of conditionals.
 For